ErikvdVen/php-gif/README.md

 For below image this doesn't work, unfortunately, because GitHub downloads the image once and stores it locally.
 Most e-mail clients, however, do load the images directly from source.
 Successfully tested with Gmail and Outlook 2011 (Mac OSX).

 *Important note: Outlook 2007, 2010 and 2013 for Windows will only show the first frame.
-More information about this, coming soon!
 TIP!: Keep the first frame universal, so it doesn't matter the GIF image animates or not.*

 ![Live countdown to new year](http://only-media.nl/gif/gif.php)